jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 --

-## What if i dont want to store a number ?
+## What if i don't want to store a number ?

 --